yaelleC/yaelleC/README.md

 Nice to meet you!
 I am Yaëlle, software engineer and researcher.
 After a PhD in Serious Games (building an [assessment engine and learning analytics tool for educators](https://www.researchgate.net/publication/305215768_An_Assessment_and_Learning_Analytics_Engine_for_Games-based_Learning)) and a postdoc in e-health (I worked on rules editors / authoring tools for clinicians to define rules for risk assessment and diagnostics to go alongside e-health apps) I have now joined the world of industry and work as a software engineer for [Skyscanner](https://www.skyscanner.net/).

 I have a passion for data and experimentation.

-When my 3 daughters allow me some time off, I have personal projects mostly in the fields of education and parenting.
+I have personal projects mostly in the fields of photos, education & parenting.

 ## 🔭 I’m currently working on ...

-* A photodiary app to generate monthly/yearly journals of important pictures to share with grandparents and print for home (currently hosted on bitbucket, will move and update a link later on)
+* A photodiary app to generate monthly/yearly journals of important pictures to share with family and print for home (currently hosted on bitbucket, will move and update a link later on)
 * A reading app for parents to record books for their children (design stage, details to come later)

 ## 🌱 I’m currently learning ...